 Practicability of installation was assessed on the basis of the Certificate holder's information.
-To achieve the performance described in this Certificate, the system must only be installed by competent external wall insulation installers who have been trained and approved by the Certificate holder.
+To achieve the performance described in this Certificate, the system must only be installed by installers competent in installing external wall insulation, who have been trained and approved by the Certificate holder.
 Such an installer is a company: